 By the time they reach full maturity at about 30 years old, whale sharks reach can 18m in length and 34 tons in weight.
 But these leviathans of the sea are rarely if ever seen in the Tofo area.
 Instead the region appears to be a critical one for juveniles in the range from 5-10m.

-The year-round availability of zooplankton in the area around Tofo is a major factor and, in the human world, it’s a bit like feeding teenagers and the fridge that always seems to have food in it… So instead of having to search for the zooplankton.
-The juvenile Tofo Whale Sharks can rely on the constant availability of food at a key stage of their growth.
+The year-round availability of zooplankton in the area around Tofo is a major factor.
+In the human world, it’s a bit like feeding teenagers and the eternal fridge that is always full… So instead of having to search for the zooplankton.
+The juvenile Tofo whale sharks can rely on the constant availability of food at a key stage of their growth.

 Tofo Whale Sharks – Global Migration